My Soapbox

 As anecdotal evidence of the first element, I give you Jack Nicholson’s line from ‘As Good As It Gets’: “If you make her laugh, you’ve got a life.
 As evidence of the second, I present dialogue from the remake of ‘Ocean’s 11’ George Clooney’s character asks Julia Roberts, who plays his ex-wife if her new boyfriend makes her laugh.
 Her response: “No, but he doesn’t make me cry.”

-5. LOVE.
-Now that I am in my forties, and have been in a loving relationship with my wife for 25 years, I can better distinguish what love means to me at 43 than I could at 20,25, or 30.
+Now that I am in my fifties, and have been in a loving relationship with my wife for 30 years, I can better distinguish what love means to me at 52 than I could at 20,25, or 30.
 Now I can say that what I thought was love at 18 was infatuation.
 The rush and the flush, the high that too many people are disappointed doesn’t stay in a relationship, makes them jump from partner to partner, looking for another fix.
 Time for another story.

 A week or so later, I took my son out for one of our father-son nights.
 While we were walking, I asked him if he remembered the anti-drug program the police had sponsored in his grade school.
 The look he gave me said ‘Oh no. Not another one of those lame lectures from your parents about drugs’